NullDesk/nullmailer/README.md

 The first step is to reference the pacakge or pacakges that your application needs:

-For SMTP Email Reference <code>NullDesk.Extensions.Mailer.MailKit</code>.
+- For SMTP email install package <code>NullDesk.Extensions.Mailer.MailKit</code>.
-For SendGrid Reference <code>NullDesk.Extensions.Mailer.MailKit</code>.
+- For SendGrid email install package <code>NullDesk.Extensions.Mailer.MailKit</code>.
-And if you want History, reference <code>NullDesk.Extensions.Mailer.History.EntityFramework.SqlServer</code>.
+- And if you want SQL delivery history, install package <code>NullDesk.Extensions.Mailer.History.EntityFramework.SqlServer</code>.

-Once you have the packages, usage follows these steps:
+Once you have the packages, usage follows these main steps:

 - Obtain a mailer instance (from DI, the factory, or by instantiating one yourself)
-- Add one or more Messages to the Mailer instance.
+- Add one or more Messages to the Mailer instance (<code>AddMessage</code> or <code>CreateMessage</code> methods).
-- Once you have added all the messages you wish to deliery to the Mailer, simply call the SendAllAsync method.
+- Once you have added the messages you wish to delier, simply call the <code>SendAllAsync</code> method.

 > The built-in Mailers are reusable by default, but it is recommended to create a new instance each time instead.
 Since the mailer will continue to track previously delivered items in memory, disposing of the mailer instance after each message (or batch) is preferrable.